L0jk4/paint_nosolid/README.md

  Automatic save and load are implemented by Claude, which I haven't really checked yet.
 It should utilise `m_iHammerID` for entities and `m_nHitbox` for static props, which might not be 100% consistent.

 ## TODO
-- For non-solid world brushes we must get a collision point from somewhere else, which might be a trigger or something else non-solid. `R_LightVec` should do the job perfectly, but it has a lot of overhead.
+- For non-solid world brushes use `R_LightVec` to get the collision point.
+Ideally make an extension implementing that pipeline without the original's bloat.
 - For static props highlighting make a single dynamic prop.
-When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client.
+When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client and make it flicker via `SetTransmit`.

 ## Open questions

 - Works for every type of non-solid object?
 - Is save/load consistent?